Lightning clip Ducks for 4th in row

-ANAHEIM, Calif. -- John Gibson did everything humanly possible as the Tampa Bay Lightning peppered him with shots from all angles on Sunday night in Anaheim.
-He held strong for the Ducks, allowing two goals and making 35 saves, but his teammates mustered only one goal in his aid.

-J.T.
-Brown scored the decisive goal and Andrei Vasilevskiy made 28 saves as the Tampa Bay Lightning defeated the Anaheim Ducks 2-1 on Sunday night at Honda Center.
+ANAHEIM, Calif. -- J.T.
+Brown scored the decisive goal and Andrei Vasilevskiy made 28 saves as the Tampa Bay Lightning defeated the Anaheim Ducks 2-1 on Sunday night at Honda Center .

-Had Gibson not been spectacular, the game might have run to five goals for Tampa Bay, as had happened in the team’s prior two contests.
-As it was, the Lightning defeated the three California teams by a combined 12-4 score over the past week.

-“I look back at this now.
-We got these three wins, but I was really impressed that we went through these three games and only gave up four goals,” said Lightning coach Jon Cooper.
-“If you want to win in this league, you’ve got to keep them out of your net, and that’s why we had success.”

-The Ducks (7-7-3) have won only one of their last six games, with two overtime losses.
+The Ducks (7-7-3) got spectacular goaltending from John Gibson in the 35-save loss.
+Anaheim has won only one of its last six games, with two overtime losses.

 Tampa Bay went ahead 2-1 at 7:18 of the third on Brown’s first goal of the season.
 Ryan Callahan poked a puck free of the Anaheim defense behind the Ducks net.
 Chris Kunitz passed it to Brown in the left slot.
 He fired a wrist shot into the top corner past Gibson’s catching glove.